sipb/hydrant/README.md

 (2) We then can update the frontend, via running `npm start`.
 This will open a browser tab that updates live as you edit code.

-If this is the **first time** you're spinning up the website, the two steps have to be taken in order: step (1) then step (2).
+If this is the **first time** you're spinning up the website, the two steps have to be taken in order: step (1), and then step (2).
 If not followed, you'll see a blank frontend.

-Subsequently, the step order doesn't matter to bring up the site (since you'd already have locally cached data).
+After the first-time, the step order doesn't matter to bring up the site; in fact, you could even skip backend step (1) -- since you'd already have locally cached data.
 Though backend commands are still necessary for keeping the data updated.

 ### Changing semesters